owlbarn/tutorial/book/introduction/README.md

 - : unit = ()
 ```

-To load the image into browser, we need to call `Jupyter_notebook.display_file` function.
+To load the image into browser, we need to call the `Jupyter_notebook.display_file` function.
 Then we can see the plot [@fig:introduction:example00] is correctly rendered in the notebook running in your browser.
 Plotting capability greatly enriches the content of an interactive presentation.

 ```text
 Jupyter_notebook.display_file ~base64:true "image/png" "plot_00.png"